Technical features new to Windows Vista: Other audio enhancements

 Microsoft has also included a new high quality voice capture DirectX Media Object (DMO) as part of DirectShow that allows voice capture applications such as instant messengers and speech recognition applications to apply Acoustic Echo Cancellation and microphone array processing to speech signals.

 Speech recognition

 Windows Vista is the first Windows operating system to include fully integrated support for speech recognition.
 Under Windows 2000 and XP, Speech Recognition was installed with Office 2003, or was included in Windows XP Tablet PC Edition.

-Windows Speech Recognition allows users to control their machine through voice commands, and enables dictation into many applications.
-The application has a fairly high recognition accuracy and provides a set of commands that assists in dictation.
 A brief speech-driven tutorial is included to help familiarize a user with speech recognition commands.
 Training could also be completed to improve the accuracy of speech recognition.

 Windows Vista includes speech recognition for 8 languages at release time: English (U.S. and British), Spanish, German, French, Japanese and Chinese (traditional and simplified).
 Support for additional languages is planned for post-release.

 Speech recognition in Vista utilizes version 5.3 of the Microsoft Speech API (SAPI) and version 8 of the Speech Recognizer.